yi-hou/task_tracker3/README.md

 After clicking on register, you have an account now.
 Input the email and password you just created into the login form.
 Clicking on login, there will be showing a blank page, for some reason.
 Please refresh the page one more time, and fill out the login form again.
-Then, you are able to successfully log in.
+Then, you are able to log in successfully.

-After logging in, there will be a task form.
+After logging in, the page is redirected to feed page.
+There will be a task form.
 By filling that, you are able to assign tasks to any user.
+After clicking on "submit", you create a task.
+All tasks are listed under the task form.

-Clicking on feed, you are able to see all tasks.
+Clicking on feed, you are able to see the new task form and all tasks.
-Clikcing on all the users, you are able to see all users.
+Clicking on "All Users", you are able to see all users, and click on each user, you are able to see the tasks assigned to him/her.

+You can click on log out to log out anytime you want.